SinaMirrazavi/SCA_data_construction/README.md

 rosrun  constructing_data_set plot_on_robot
 ```

-## 2. Constructing model of reachbale space of robot
+## 2. Constructing a model of the reachbale space of a robot

 Open [Learning_the_workspaces.cpp](https://github.com/sinamr66/SCA_data_construction/blob/master/src/Learning_the_workspaces.cpp) and edit it accordingly.
 Then make the package and run